cybersecuritycenter/caesarShift/README.md

 ## Description
 This is a tool to encrypt and decrypt a message using a Caesar Shift cipher.
 A Caesar Shift cipher is a type of substition cipher that replaces a letter with a fixed number of positions down the alphabet.

+### Caesar.py
+This program is written in Python and its goal is to decrypt encrypted flags

+### caesarshift.sh
+This is a bash Script that will put our flags in a flags.txt file

+### createflags.py
+Python program that will use CaesarShift to give a randomly generated flags that follow this format CAHSI-AAAAA-#####

+### fasttrack.txt
+Our wordlist that users can easily modify.

 ## Installation
 Users can download the repo form here on our github, or open up your linux machine open up a terminal and open up your favorite text editor.